 The importance of extensions and other home improvements as a reason for new borrowing is confirmed when we consider the uses for which households report taking out additional mortgage debt.
-Households in the BHPS are asked whether new mortgage loans were used for extensions, home improvements, car purchases, other consumer goods, or some other reason (households may give more than one answer).
-We class the first two of these responses as "residential investment" and the second two as "consumption" and plot the proportions reporting each motive for household heads aged 25-45, and 46-65 in panels (a) and (b) of in Figure 8.
+Households in the BHPS are asked whether new mortgage loans, taken out on current properties, were used for extensions, home improvements, car purchases, other consumer goods, or some other reason (households could give more than one answer).
+We class the first two of these responses as "residential investment" and the second two as "consumption" and plot the proportions reporting new mortgage loans for each motive for homeowning household heads aged 25-45, and 46-65 in panels (a) and (b) of in Figure 9.
 Both younger and older households are roughly four times more likely to report taking out a loan for residential investment than for consumption spending.
-Overall, when we condition on taking out a new loan, 62% of new loans were taken out for a residential investment purpose compared to 11.5% for some consumption purpose in the UK.21
+Overall, when we condition on taking out a new loan, 62% of new loans were taken out for a residential investment purpose compared to 11.5% for some consumption purpose in the UK.16